 Graduation ceremonies at colleges and universities are certainly colorful affairs.
-Commencement is filled with a rainbow of caps, sleeves, and hoods that pop out from the sea of black gowns.
-Every color symbolizes something and it is as interesting to explore as it is to watch on graduation day.
+Commencement is filled with a rainbow of caps, sleeves, and hoods that pop out from the sea of graduation gowns.
+Every color and shape symbolizes something.

 Color Symbology at Commencement

+There are some standard practices based on degrees received.
 Dark blue is often used to signify someone who holds a Doctorate of Philosophy, or Ph.D.
-Someone with a doctorate that is not a Ph.D wears the color that goes with his specific discipline.
+Someone with a doctorate that is not a Ph.D. wears the color that goes with their specific discipline.
 Medical doctors will often wear green while psychologists are adorned in gold.

 The American Academic Costume Code

 The color code can often be seen in the graduate's regalia hood, which is worn around the neck and drapes over the shoulders to cover the back.
-The color can also be reflected in stripes on the gown's sleeves and in the graduation cap's tassel.
+The code is also enforced with the stripes on the gown's sleeves and in the graduation cap's tassel.

 The graduation robe worn to indicate a bachelor's degree has pointed sleeves.
 It is tradition to wear the gown closed.
 For a master's degree, the graduation robe has an oblong sleeve.
 The graduation robe worn by recipients of a doctor's degree has bell-shaped sleeves.
 It, along with the master’s degree robe, can be worn open or closed.